Whether is a market square in a city or a beautiful town square we have it on our list of the most beautiful squares in Europe to visit.

 Another important site on the square is the luxurious Galleria Vittorio Emanuele II, Italy’s oldest continuous shopping mall.
 You simply must pay a visit to the arcade, which is one of the most beautiful photo spots in Milan.
 Other important sites on the square include the Palazzo dell’Arengario, the Royal Palace of Milan, and the monument to King Victor Emmanuel II.

-You do need to be careful here, as its a popular pickpocket spot for people targeting tourists.
+This is one of the biggest squares in Europe but you do need to be careful here, as its a popular pickpocket spot for people targeting tourists.
 The square is beautiful at night as well, and it gets a lovely holiday makeover during the Christmas season.

 33. Kapitelplatz, Salzburg